openlibraryenvironment/platform-rs/INSTALL.md

 * LMS location code -> Service point code which is used in NCIP calls
 * Institutional patron ID -> User barcode used to check out items on the supplier side
 * FOLIO location filter -> It is the Institution/Campus/Library/Location code used to filter items when creating item requests on the supplier side

+#### NCIP-related fee configuration for automatic fees
+There is option to add automatic fees to requester in Settings -> Resource Sharing -> Automatic fees.

+If that option is enabled then you need to also add predefined fees.
+It can be done by adding fee owner `Reshare-ILL` in Settings -> Fee/fine: Owners

+When Fee Owner is added, you need to add fee for each patron group type:
+* staff
+* faculty
+* undergrad
+* graduate

 ## SLNP state model settings
 State model settings should be configured by posting to "/rs/stateModel/import".